How To Read and Set Environmental and Shell Variables on a Linux VPS

 This will most likely contain quite a bit of data already.
 Most of the definitions here are for setting bash options, which are unrelated to environmental variables.
 You can set environmental variables just like you would from the command line:

+~/.bashrc file, as long as they aren’t placed in the middle of another command or for loop.
 We can then save and close the file.
 The next time you start a shell session, your environmental variable declaration will be read and passed on to the shell environment.
 You can force your current session to read the file now by typing:

 If you need to set system-wide variables, you may want to think about adding them to

 Environmental and shell variables are always present in your shell sessions and can be very useful.
 They are an interesting way for a parent process to set configuration details for its children, and are a way of setting options outside of files.